sandyghai/AWS-S3-Multipart-Upload-Using-Presigned-Url/README.md

 - Start a multipart opeartion using any AWS SDK and get UploadId; Python Boto3 [Create Multipart](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.create_multipart_upload)

 - Create a Canonical Request for each part upload using Signature Version 4.
 For more information, see [Signing AWS Requests with Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html)
 - Example of Part Upload Canonical Request

 PUT
  	/[Replace with S3 Object Key]
  	uploadId=[Replace with Upload Id]&partNumber=[Replace with 1,2,3...]
  	date: Fri,28 Sep 2018 11:53:05 UTC
  	host:[Your bucket name].s3.amazonaws.com
  	x-amz-content-sha256:a973958be9796e1828804c04894509fdf6b70d2c77b62b49bd2cef25674c032b
  	x-amz-date:20180928T115305Z

  	date;host;x-amz-content-sha256;x-amz-date
  	a973958be9796e1828804c04894509fdf6b70d2c77b62b49bd2cef25674c032b

 - Upload each part using client; and add ETag provided by each part upload. e.g Parts [{'PartNumber': 1, 'ETag': 'string'}, {'PartNumber': 2, 'ETag': 'string'}]

 * Complete multipart operation using UploadId and Parts.
 Python Boto3 [Complete Multipart](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.complete_multipart_upload)

 Discussion
 ==========
-This will provide you an overview to understand and use of AWS documentation to implement solution.
+This will provide you an overview to understand and use of AWS documentation to implement a solution.

-Have you implement this solution?
+Have you implemented this solution?
-Yes, I implemented using serverless architecture, so I created Lambda function which perform operations create_multipart(), upload_part() and complete_multipart() for the backend; attached Lambda function to API Gateway; Created client library to make API calls; Added multithreadiing to client library to upload multiple parts at the same time.
+Yes, I implemented using serverless architecture, so I created Lambda function which performs operations create_multipart(), upload_part() and complete_multipart() for the backend; attached Lambda function to API Gateway; Created client library to make API calls; Added multithreading to client library to upload multiple parts at the same time.

 Is this suppose to be written in Python?
-No, Choose your favourite language and [AWS SDK](https://aws.amazon.com/getting-started/tools-sdks/).
+No, Choose your favorite language and [AWS SDK](https://aws.amazon.com/getting-started/tools-sdks/).